-R8.
-The District should provide formal training to all Board and committee member and senior staff on how to communicate with the public on contentious issues.
-(F1, F3) HAS BEEN IMPLEMENTED - summarize what has been done X HAS NOT BEEN IMPLEMENTED BUT WILL BE IMPLEMENTED IN THE FUTURE - summarize what will be done and the timeframe REQUIRES FURTHER ANALYSIS - explain scope and timeframe (not to exceed six months) WILL NOT BE IMPLEMENTED - explain why
+The District should provide formal training to all Board and committee members and senior staff on how to communicate with the public on contentious issues.
+(F1, F3) HAS BEEN IMPLEMENTED - summarize what has been done X HAS NOT BEEN IMPLEMENTED BUT WILL BE IMPLEMENTED IN THE FUTURE - summarize what will be done and the timeframe REQUIRES FURTHER ANALYSIS - explain scope and timeframe (not to exceed six months) WILL NOT BE IMPLEMENTED - explain why Respo onse explanation, summary, and timeframe:

 Our plan and commitment is described under R5 and R6 to make training on key topics available to all Board and public committee members.
-For all Board and committee members and senior staff, we will add training on how to communicate with the public on contentious issues.
+For all Board and committee on contentious issues.